zhyever/PatchFusion/README.md

 ## **DEMO**

 Our offical demo is available [here](https://huggingface.co/spaces/zhyever/PatchFusion)!
 Thanks for the kind support from [hysts](https://github.com/hysts)!

-We also provide an experimental [demo](https://06ef636c990adc9184.gradio.live) (with 80G memory) for you to play around.
-Note this link would be expired soon.

 ## **Environment setup**
 The project depends on :